lspitzner/brittany/doc/implementation/theory.md

-`nestedCaseExpr` example, we might obtain a better solution by looking not at just the first, but the first n possible layouts, but against an exponential search-space, this does not scale: Just consider the possibility that there are exponentially many sub-solutions for layout 2) (replace "good" with some slightly more complex expression).
-You basically always end up with either "the current line is not yet full, try to fill it up" or "more than n columns used, abort".
+`nestedCaseExpr` example, we might obtain a better solution by looking not at just the first, but the first n possible layouts, but against an exponential search-space, this does not scale: Just consider the possibility that there are exponentially many sub-solutions for layout 2) (replace the literal "good" in the above example with some slightly more complex expression).
+You basically always end up with either
+"the current line is not yet full, try to fill it up" or "more than n columns used, abort".

-But a (pure) bottom-up approach does not work either: If we have no clue about the "current" indentation while layouting some node of our syntax tree, information about the (potential) size of (the layout of) child-nodes does not allow us to make good decisions.
+But a (pure) bottom-up approach does not work either: If we have no clue about the "current" indentation while layouting some node of our syntax tree, information about the (potential) size of (the layout of) child-nodes does not allow us to make good decisions - if we have a choice between a layout that takes 40 and a layout that takes 60 columns, we _need_ to know whether the current indentation is bigger or smaller than 20, otherwise our result will be non-optimal in general.

 So we need information to flow bottom-to-top to allow for pruning whole trees of possible layouts, and top-to-bottom for making the actual decisions.. well,